jaantollander/masters-thesis/content/30_jobstats.md

 Due to the issues we found, we recommend experimenting with the settings, recording large raw dumps of the statistics, and analyzing them offline before building a more complex monitoring system.

+The Lustre monitoring and statistics guide [@lustre-monitoring-guide] presents a general framework and software tools for gathering, processing, storing, and visualizing file system statistics from Lustre.

 ## Entry identifier format
 We can enable Jobstats by specifying a formatting string for the *entry identifier* using the `jobid_name` parameter on a Lustre client as explained in the *Lustre Manual* [@docs-lustre, sec.
 12.2].